Application DeadlinesThere are two application deadlines:

 All grants must be matched with a combination of cash and in-kind services.

 In-kind services may be a percentage of the following:

 In-Kind Services must be based on fair market value and have direct value to the project.

 How to Apply Workshops

-All applicants are encouraged to attend VICA's “How to Apply” workshops which are offered on each island each summer.
+All applicants are REQUIRED to attend VICA's “How to Apply” workshops which are offered on each island each summer.
 Please contact VICA for locations and dates of workshops.